isabella232/journeys.en/help/using/datasource/ds.md

 1. In the top bar, click **Data Sources**.

     The list of data sources is displayed.
-See [The Journeys' interface](../about/aboutinterface.md) for more information on the interface.
+See [The Journey orchestration' interface](../about/aboutinterface.md) for more information on the interface.

     ![](../assets/journey18.png)